-Graph showing the extent of how much house prices in the US have fallen since start of balance sheet recession.
+Graph showing the extent of how much house prices in the US have fallen since the start of balance sheet recession.
 Source: Economists view

 - Deflationary Pressure.
-The combination of falling asset prices and stagnant economy can lead to disinflation or actual deflation.
+The combination of falling asset prices and a stagnant economy can lead to disinflation or actual deflation.
 Deflation increases the real value of debt and increases the pressure on firms to pay down debt rather than invest or spend.